tumagonx/XPitory/static_port/ffmpeg/readme.md

 License: launch ffmpeg.exe

 [Installation]

-Copy to your program files, use `open with...` association to vipsdisp.exe if you wish
+Copy to your program files, use `open with...` association to ffplay.exe if you wish
 Copy your custom fonts into `share\fonts` sub-directory Copy your frei0r dlls into `frei0r` sub-directory
 Copy your ladspa dlls into `ladspa` sub-directory